dprice000/LazyPI/README.md

 **Summary**

-The goal of this project was to create a high level abstraction on top of the the AFSDK.
+The goal of this project is to create a high level abstraction on top of the the AFSDK.
 LazyPI acts as a wrapper class and uses interfaces to define a general set of operations that must be implemented.
 These interfaces can be implemented for a WebAPI, WCF, OLEDB, or native DLL.
 The goal is to create a standard API which can interact with all OSIsoft AFSDK implementations.

 **PI WebAPI**